10/2009

 Oh, and sometimes, they need to duplex 11x17, at the machine and hate the speed of their existing Xerox.

-Carefully explaining how the Edgeline applies ink, reads the surface of the paper and either re-applies ink with another pass or runs the sheet around again, until the ink is dry - this makes the speed of output decrease but insures a higher quality.
+Carefully explaining how the Edgeline applies the ink, reads the surface of the paper, and either re-applies ink with another pass or runs the sheet around again until the ink is dry - this makes the speed of output decrease but ensures higher quality.

 She wasn't having any of it.